 Hilton Head Parks: Scenic and Educational Places to Play

-Top 7 Hilton Head Parks for Outdoor Activities
+Hilton Head Parks: Top 7 for Outdoor Activities and Nature

 Coligny Beach Park

 A popular hang-out spot is Coligny Beach Park on the island’s south end.
-The park features an almost ‘town-like’ atmosphere with buildings dedicated to changing rooms and showers, benches for sitting, swings, and wooden chairs.
+The park features an almost town-like atmosphere with changing rooms and showers, benches for sitting, swings, and wooden chairs.
 Even the entrance will impress guests, with its brick splash pad and shallow pool filled by nearby fountains.

 Folly Field Beach Park

 Visitors enjoy lots of space and water that remains moderately shallow suited for swimming, wading and body-boarding.
-Due to the area’s low winds, they don’t have to worry about many rip current or large waves.
+Due to the area’s low winds, don’t worry about many rip currents or large waves.
 In fact, the tide produces a selection of tidal pools perfect for small children.
 Other amenities include showers and restrooms, and Folly Field Beach Park welcomes dogs as well.

 Mitchelville Freedom Park